Dine at Old Faithful Inn

 The road between Tower-Roosevelt and Chittenden Road will be completely closed until May 2022.
 In 2021, the full closure will be between Tower Fall and Chittenden Road.
 Specific areas on each side of this closure will be open for select time periods.

 The only way to access the peak of Mount Washburn during construction is via the Canyon Village side of the closure.
 The Mount Washburn trail and trailhead parking lot near Dunraven Pass will be open during construction.
 The Chittenden Road and parking area will be open from June through August, but this road and parking area will be closed at select periods before July 4 and after Labor Day (dates to be determined).

 Note: Tower Fall, the Tower General Store, Tower Fall Campground, and Calcite Springs will be open and accessible from Tower-Roosevelt between June 4–September 26, 2021.

 Walk on a mile-long boardwalk to see the colorful travertine terraces formed by hot springs rising to the surface and depositing dissolved limestone in dramatic patterns.
 Reach the Upper Terraces via a staircase.

 Dine by the Lake

 Feast on wild game, fresh fish or steak in the Lake Yellowstone Hotel’s elegant dining room (reservations recommended).
-For a more casual experience, head to Lake Lodge Cafeteria.
-It’s unclear if this historic hotel and restaurant will open for summer 2020.
+In summer 2021, there will be limited in-person breakfast and dining for hotel guests only.
+For a more casual experience, head to Lake Lodge Wylie’s Canteen, which will offer take out options for summer 2021.
 Check Yellowstone Park Lodges for up-to-date details.